So, your dog tends to eat almost everything, but you keep wondering what he should or shouldn’t eat.

 It is important to appreciate the fact that these symptoms are extremely dangerous and could even result in death.

-You can feed them raw sunflower seeds or roasted sunflower seeds, provided they don’t have any salt or flavors added to them.
+You can feed your dog sunflower seeds or roasted sunflower seeds, provided they don’t have any salt or flavors added to them.

 Can Dogs Eat Sunflower Seed Shells?